-Request more information about programs at Suffolk County Community College by clicking on the links below:
+Get more information about Suffolk County Community College by clicking links below:

 Suffolk County Community College (SCCC) is a two-year public community college located in New York State.
 SCCC is New York's largest community college, with three campuses: Selden, Brentwood and Riverhead.
 It offers associates degrees and professional certificates, and has more than 70 academic programs of study.
 Transfer study programs are available for students who wish to transfer to a four-year university to complete their bachelor's degree.